cloudeight/style-guidelines/css/README.md

 Basically, the shorthand/longhand rule is more dependant on the situation.
 For example, when declaring a background color it makes sense to use the longhand `background-color` over the shorthand `background`.

-If we have previously declared a background image on our selector:
+If we have previously declared a background image on our selector, like so:

 ```css
 .selector {